dulnan/nuxt-graphql-middleware/README.md

 ### outputPath: string
 If set, the module will write the compiled queries and mutations in this folder.

+### clientPlugin.cacheInBrowser: boolean
+Cache requests in the client plugin.

+This enables a simple cache (using a Map) in the browser, which will cache up to 30 queries.
+This is useful to provide near instant rendering when going back and forth in the browser history.

+Queries are cached based on their full URL (incl. query string).

 ### server.middleware: (req: Request, res: Response, next: NextFunction) => any
 An express middleware.
 Can be used for example to add an authentication or CORS check.